fasterthanlime/svfs/report.md

+﻿
 # SVFS

-## Amos Wenger, Ismail Amrani, Sébastien Zürflüh
+## Amos Wenger, Ismaïl Amrani, Sébastien Zurfluh

 We were asked to implement a simple user-space filesystem that does backups on a regular basis, on top of FUSE.